Kylagf2011/CS312-Course-Project/README.md

 7. Open the Ubuntu Terminal using `ubuntu2404.exe` in the PowerShell

 #### On Mac
-1. Install a Virtualization Software ([VitualBox](https://www.virtualbox.org/))
+1. Install a virtualization software ([VitualBox](https://www.virtualbox.org/))
 2. Download the Ubuntu ISO image ([Ubuntu ISO](https://ubuntu.com/download/desktop))
 3. Launch VirtualBox
 4. Select the "New" button
 5. Select Linux and Ubuntu 64-bit as the operating types
-6. Configure the memory and storage acording to Ubuntu specifications ([Ubuntu VirtualBox Tutorial](https://ubuntu.com/tutorials/how-to-run-ubuntu-desktop-on-a-virtual-machine-using-virtualbox#1-overview))
+6. Configure the memory and storage according to Ubuntu specifications ([Ubuntu VirtualBox Tutorial](https://ubuntu.com/tutorials/how-to-run-ubuntu-desktop-on-a-virtual-machine-using-virtualbox#1-overview))
-7. Attatch the Ubuntu ISO image to the virtual machine
+7. Attach the Ubuntu ISO image to the virtual machine

 ### Terraform [^2]
-1. Ensure the system is up to date by and the `gnupg`, `software-properties-common`, and `curl` packages are installed by running:
+1. Ensure the system is up to date and that `gnupg`, `software-properties-common`, and `curl` packages are installed by running:
 ```
    sudo apt-get update && sudo apt-get install -y gnupg software-properties-common
 ```